V01dDweller/putty_ssh/README.md

 # Launch Putty via HTML #

 Use this .reg. and .bat file to automatically launch [Putty](http://www.putty.org/) via ssh:// urls on Windows.
-Thanks to a post from [cdelacroix](https://stackoverflow.com/users/570553/cdelacroix) @ [StackExchange](https://stackoverflow.com/questions/17670067/html-code-to-open-putty-client-from-browser) article for all the details.
+Thanks to a post from [cdelacroix](https://stackoverflow.com/users/570553/cdelacroix) @ [StackExchange](https://stackoverflow.com/questions/17670067/html-code-to-open-putty-client-from-browser) for all the details.

 ### Files ###
 * putty_ssh.bat